Top Producing Wine Regions of The World

-Argentina continues to grow their wine production year after year resulting in the highest growth rate (8%) of the top 5 wine producers in the world.
+Argentina continues to grow its wine production year after year resulting in the highest growth rate (8%) of the top 5 wine producers in the world.
 Argentina relies on wine exports.

 Australia relies primarily on the wine export market.
-Since the US dollar has weakened, Australia is expanding their wine marketing in Hong Kong and Asia.
+Since the US dollar has weakened, Australia is expanding its wine marketing in Hong Kong and Asia.

-German wine is known for their aromatic white wines.
-German wines are exported primarily to US and UK.
+German wine is known for its aromatic white wines.
+German wines are exported primarily to the US and UK.

 8 South Africa

 South Africa has long been known for its Chenin Blanc and produces the largest volume of Brandy in the world.

 Chile is proud of the red wine variety Carmenere, known as the ‘lost varietal’ of Bordeaux.
 Still, export markets demand traditional varieties.